 Dahl’s villains are never multi-dimensional, never sympathetic.
 They were born evil and remain evil and are only made palatable by the fact that they are appropriately punished.1

-It is thus not surprising that those same charming and sinister elements course through Going Solo, Dahl’s memoirs that pick up where Boy: Tales of Childhood left off: Dahl leaving England at age 22 to work in East Africa for Shell Company.
+It is therefore not surprising that those same charming and sinister elements course through Going Solo, Dahl’s memoirs that pick up where Boy: Tales of Childhood left off: Dahl leaving England at age 22 to work in East Africa for Shell Company.

 The ship that was carrying me away from England to Africa in the autumn of 1938 was called the SS Mantola.
-She was an old paint-peeling tub of 9,000 tons with a single tall funnel and a vibrating engine that rattled the tea-cups in their sauces on the dining-room table.
+She was an old paint-peeling tub of 9,000 tons with a single tall funnel and a vibrating engine that rattled the tea-cups in their saucers on the dining-room table.

 The voyage from the Port of London to Mombasa would take two weeks and on the way we were to call in at Marseilles, Malta, Port Said, Suez, Port Sudan and Aden.
-Nowadays you can fly to Mombasa in a few hours and you stop nowhere and nothing is fabulous any more, but in 1938 a journey like that was full of stepping-stones and East Africa was a long way from home, especially if your contract with Shell company said that you were to stay out there for three years at a stretch.
+Nowadays you can fly to Mombasa in a few hours and you stop nowhere and nothing is fabulous any more, but in 1938 a journey like that was full of stepping-stones and East Africa was a long way from home, especially if your contract with the Shell Company said that you were to stay out there for three years at a stretch.
 I was twenty-two when I left.
 I would be twenty-five before I saw my family again.

 In this distant land, unbelievable things happen to the young Dahl (snakes, Nazis, plane crashes) and yet, he has this unstoppable, uncanny mirth.